lgonzalezrouco/pti/REST_API/cicd/CICD.md

 GitLab CI/CD tasks are executed by an application called [GitLab Runner](https://docs.gitlab.com/runner/).
 The runner can be hosted in GitLab servers but here, for convenience, you will run it your machine.

+1) Install GitLab Runner in your machine following [this instructions](https://docs.gitlab.com/runner/install/).

-1) Install a GitLab Runner in your machine following the instructions in:
+2) Install a runner in your machine following the instructions in:

 	Settings > CI / CD > Runners > Project runners > New project runner

 In the Tags section select "Run untagged".
 Ignore the other fields and click Create runners.

-2) Follow the instructions to register the runner for your project (select "shell" as executor).
+3) Follow the instructions to register the runner for your project (select "shell" as executor).

-3) Check that the runner status in Settings > CI / CD > Runners
+4) Check that the runner status in Settings > CI / CD > Runners

 *NOTE: If the runner is not active execute "gitlab-runner run" in the terminal.*

-4) In your terminal, add gitlab-runner to the docker group:
+5) In your terminal, add gitlab-runner to the docker group:
 ```
 	sudo usermod -aG docker gitlab-runner
 ```
-5) Execute the following to avoid the error "ERROR: Job failed: prepare environment" in Ubuntu:
+6) Execute the following to avoid the error "ERROR: Job failed: prepare environment" in Ubuntu:
 ```
 	sudo rm -r /home/gitlab-runner/.bash_logout
 ```